lichray/make_array/paper/make_array_17.md

- 1. This facility is useful, and has been replicated/reinvented in many places/codebases, also been an LWG issue since 2008`[2]`, while the design adopted in TSv2 has the highest quality among those.
+ 1. This facility is useful, and has been replicated/reinvented in many places/codebases, also been an LWG issue since 2008`[2]`, while the design adopted in TSv2 is of the least controversial among those.

  2. The functionality is stable since the initial `make_array` paper`[3]`.